 - 1. Are the financial statements prepared in conformity with generally accepted accounting principles? - 2.
 What are the procedures to ensure that the accounting information has been recorded, classified and summarized properly?

-- 3. Has the company performed reconciliations to determine the information is appropriate? - 4.
-Are there any allegations or suspicions of fraud or illegal acts within the company? - 5.
-Have there been any significant changes in the business activity?
+information is appropriate?4.
+Are there any allegations or suspicions of fraud or illegal acts within the company?